Location Copenhagen, Denmark

 I worked with photography for over a decade before I founded Disko Bay, so finding projects to publish is very natural for me.
 I often contact photographers that I know to be working on projects that I sense would make a great book.
 Right now, my focus is on Danish photography and on pulling all these amazing projects out in the light.

 What is your role in the creation of a publication?

 What do you look for in a project?

-What advice would you give to anyone planning to make a publication?
+Do you have any advice to artists planning to make a publication?

-What do you consider to be your biggest challenge?
+What do you consider to be the biggest challenge as a publisher?

 That’s a tough question because there are many challenges you can beat yourself with, but there are also opening up new possibilities all the time.
 It’s expensive to produce books (now more than ever, with the paper and freight prices skyrocketing), it’s hard to reach an audience etc. etc. But things are moving in the world of photobooks, especially international, where there’s a public around it – festivals, awards, buyers, and collectors.
 In Denmark, we have lacked some of these initiatives, but slowly it feels like it’s turning a bit.
 And Instagram is a wonderful tool for inspiration, and for us to show our work.
 Challenges shift.
 Right now, it’s paper prices and transport.
 Two years ago, it was Covid, sometimes it’s money or time or both.
 Buy mostly it’s god-damn fun to make books.